carpentries/amy/docs/design/database_backups.md

 ## Automatic backup from inside of the server

 A script is set up to run every 30 minutes and upload a `pg_dump` of the database to S3.

-> **Note March 2023:** this script seems to be broken.
-It is a good idea to revise if
-> it's still needed.